How to stay safe online: Personal Information

 The first time you register and create a profile with Facebook anything you post will not only become visible to anyone with a Facebook account, but your profile will be accessible for public search engines to list too.

-That could mean people are sharing posts with friends of friends of course, but for just one user that could still mean thousands of people they've probably never met.
+That could of course mean that people are simply sharing posts with friends of friends - but there are also those sharing with thousands of people they've probably never met.

 Additionally, research from GetSafeOnline found that only 50% of UK Facebook users had secured their personal information using the highest available settings, and just 25% had done so on Twitter.

-All in all then - when using social media sites two of the most important things to constantly keep in mind is "who can see this information I'm entering?" and "am I going to be sharing this information with people I don't want to?"
+So when using social media sites two of the most important things to constantly keep in mind are, "who can see this information I'm entering?" and "am I going to be sharing this information with people I don't want to?"

-There are plenty of guides online as to how to set Facebook privacy settings, as well as of course Facebook's own dedicated safety centre and privacy settings page.
+There are plenty of guides online as to how to set Facebook privacy settings, as well as Facebook's own dedicated safety centre and privacy settings page.

 One potential danger of inadvertently exposing too much information on social media sites or personal blogs is identity theft.

-A recent article by The Independent highlighted the need for social media users to become more "information vigilant" in light of the hacking of 250,000 Twitter accounts.
+A 2013 article by The Independent highlighted the need for social media users to become more "information vigilant" in light of the hacking of 250,000 Twitter accounts.

-The article points out the fact that by these hackers gaining access to social media accounts, they're also accessing enough information to commit identity theft and fraud.
+The article pointed out that when such hackers gained access to social media accounts, they also accessed enough information to commit identity theft and fraud.